- A married couple tries everything to drive each other out of the house in a vicious divorce battle.

 One evening, Oliver forgets to read her catering business contract due to having a get together with some clients at their house... and also forgetting to tell Barbara until the last minute about the gathering and insisting that she cook dinner for the whole group.
 Barbara quickly becomes angry and hostile at watching Oliver spend all of his time with his clients, telling unfunny jokes and typically expressing his fake laughter and fake politeness to his clients.
 Later that evening after the guests have left, an argument ensues between Barbara and Oliver about the events which leads to Barbara using her strength as a former gymnast to squeeze Oliver's waist between her thighs.

 At a lunch meeting the following day at a local restaurant with some business associates, Oliver convulses in pain and believes he is dying from a heart attack, but soon learns he has a harmless hernia and attributes it to Barbara's leg grip the previous evening.
 Barbara fails to arrive at the hospital, forcing Gavin to drive Oliver home.
 After arriving home, Oliver begins an argument with Barbara over not showing up when Gavin contacted her about his hospitalization, and even has a hand-written note that he scrawled when he thought he was near death, declaring to Barbara: "All I am and all I have I owe to you."
 However, Barbara is unmoved.
 She confesses that she felt happy at the prospect of Oliver's death and asks for a divorce.
 She proves that she is serious when she physically punches Oliver in his face.
-Shocked by Barbara's moment of physical violence and domestic abuse, Oliver immediately agrees to a divorce.
+Shocked by Barbara's moment of physical violence and domestic abuse, Oliver immediately and reluctantly agrees to a divorce.

 Sometime later, the couple meets Barbara's lawyer, Harry Thurmont (G.D.
 Spradin), who states that Barbara wants nothing from Oliver but the house and all of its contents.
 Oliver argues that he is legally entitled to half of everything they own.
 When Oliver insists that his earnings paid for the home, the attorney quotes Oliver's "deathbed" note.
 Enraged, Oliver walks out and declares war on his wife, vowing that she will never get the house.
 Aware that it might not be wise to represent himself despite being a professional lawyer, Oliver hires Gavin on retainer to be his legal representation.